trevordbunch/cis411_lab2/labreports/LAB_jrmakr2123.md

 ## Questions
 1. Why would a containerized version of an application be beneficial if you can run the application locally already?
 > Respond here...
-2. If we have the ability to publish directory to Heroku, why involve a CI solution like CircleCI?
+2. If we have the ability to publish directory to Digital Ocean, why involve a CI solution like CircleCI?
 What benefit does it provide?
 > Respond here...
 3. Why would you use a container technology over a virtual machine(VM)?
-> Respond here...
+> Container technology interfaces with the kernel thus not requiring an additional license to run.
+In virtual machine instances, licensing is required for each additional virtual machine.
 4. What are some alternatives to Docker for containerized deployments?
 > Respond here...